panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 which in this case is `HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA`.

-`HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA` is the identifier that will be used in the code base and eventually will be visible in the `solana feature status` command.
+`HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA` is the identifier that will be used in the code base and eventually will be visible in the `safecoin feature status` command.

-Note however that it is not possible to use `solana feature activate` to activate this feature, as there is no private key for `HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA`.
+Note however that it is not possible to use `safecoin feature activate` to activate this feature, as there is no private key for `HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA`.
 Activation of this feature is only possible by the Feature Proposal Program.

 ### Initiate the Feature Proposal

-After the feature is implemented and deployed to the Solana cluster, the *feature id* will be visible in `solana feature status` and the *feature proposer* may initiate the community proposal process.
+After the feature is implemented and deployed to the Safecoin cluster, the *feature id* will be visible in `safecoin feature status` and the *feature proposer* may initiate the community proposal process.

 This is done by running: